 We tried a beer inspired by the Day of the Dead which incorporated the flavours of a traditional bread that’s popular around the time of the celebration.
 There was also a pumpkin ale, an orange flower beer, and a mouth wateringly sour tepache beer which was sensational.

 One of Guadalajara’s more established Mexican craft beer bars, we were told about El Grillo by a few people so we knew it wasn’t to be missed.
-It’s got a few faces, with a relaxed outside bar on Chapultepec Avenue, a slightly grungy bar area with indie music playing and pub paraphernalia covering the walls, plus a small but more classy upstairs terrace-come-balcony.
+It’s got a few faces.
+A relaxed outside bar on Chapultepec Avenue.
+A slightly grungy bar area with indie music playing and pub paraphernalia covering the walls.
+Plus a small but more classy upstairs terrace-come-balcony.

 There’s a small selection of Mexican craft beer on draft, but the largest part of the menu is around 50 bottled beers from across the country.
-There’s no food served here but it has an adjoined restaurant next door called La Nacional which offers decent if slightly pricey burgers and pizzas.
+There’s no food served here.
+But it has an adjoining restaurant next door called La Nacional which offers decent if slightly pricey burgers and pizzas.

 We came here on our first full night in Guadalajara as a few people had recommended it to us.
 We decided to eat at it’s sister restaurant which is adjoined on next door first, but were a little bit surprised that the extensive beer selection isn’t served in the restaurant for some reason.
 The food was reasonable but unremarkable and was slightly on the pricey side for what it was.